swiftlang/swift-evolution/proposals/0316-global-actors.md

 As elsewhere, cross-actor references require the types involved to conform to `Sendable`.

 Global and static variables not annotated with a global actor can effectively be accessed from any concurrency context, and as such are prone to data races.
-To eliminate these data races, we can require that every global or static variable do one of the following:

-* Explicitly state that it is part of a global actor, or
-* Be both immutable (introduced via `let`) and non-isolated.

-This allows global/static immutable constants to be used freely from any code, while any data that is mutable (or could become mutable in a future version of a library) must be protected by an actor.
+Global actors provide one way to address such data races.
+The section on [future directions](#future-directions) considers whether to use global actors as a way to address data races for global and static variables comprehensively.

 ### Using global actors on a type